Avssdev/avssdev/README.md

 ### Hi everyone 👋, Alvaro here

-- I'm currently a Software Developer Jr. working at SiDi.
+- I'm currently a Software Developer working at SiDi.
 - I'm a **computer engineer** graduated in UNIRP.
 - I've 6 year experience with professional development using Visual Basic 6, C# (Windows Form and UWP) and SQL Server to persist data.
 - By now i'm looking to learn about the **web/mobile ecosystem**, i was a participant in **RocketSeat** 🚀 GoStack bootcamp, where i learned in depth about the **fullstack NodeJS (Express), React Native and React JS**.
 I'm studying about **Flutter** too.